 How to bring up Quick Note on iPadOS 15

-Remember, Quick Note can only be invoked at any time and in any app, with a first-generation Apple Pencil, second-generation Apple Pencil, or an Apple Pencil alternative like the ZAGG Pro Stylus.
+Remember, Quick Note can only be invoked at any time and in any app, with a first-generation Apple Pencil, second-generation Apple Pencil, or an alternative stylus.
 It can also work with your finger if you do not have a stylus.

 - Once Quick Note is expanded, you can write or sketch in the box with your stylus or finger or switch to the keyboard to type.
 You can change your drawing tool with the button in the bottom right corner, just like you would in a regular note.

 - When you're done with your Quick Note, tap Done to save it, or you can just swipe it away — it saves automatically.